 June 13, 2014

-American Corporations Celebrate Pride Month with LGBT Advertising, Promotions
+American Corporations Celebrate Pride Month with LGBT Advertising and Promotions

 WASHINGTON – For years Corporate America has far outpaced lawmakers when it comes to providing protections for lesbian, gay, bisexual and transgender (LGBT) people in the workplace and advocating for LGBT equality.
 And this year as LGBT Americans commemorate June as Pride Month, many of the nation’s most recognizable brands are showcasing their support for equality through high profile LGBT-centered advertisements and social media promotions.